project-zot/project-zot.github.io/docs/admin-guide/admin-configuration.md

 -   synchronization with other registries
 -   clustering

-The `zot` service is initiated with the `zot serve` command followed by the name of a configuration file, as in this example:
+The zot service is initiated with the `zot serve` command followed by the name of a configuration file, as in this example:

 `zot serve config.json`

-> **Note:**
+> :pencil2:
-> The instructions and examples in this guide use `zot` as the name of the `zot` executable file.
+> The instructions and examples in this guide use `zot` as the name of the zot executable file.
 The examples do not include the path to the executable file.

-When you first build `zot` or deploy an image or container from the distribution, a basic configuration file `config.json` is created.
+When you first build zot or deploy an image or container from the distribution, a basic configuration file `config.json` is created.
 This initial file is similar to the following example:

 ``` json
 {